INCUMBENT WORKER TRAINING

 Flexible solutions for your business needs

-The Incumbent Worker Training program is a competitive grant program, that provides grant funding to help eligible Montana small businesses train their existing (incumbent) workers.
+The Incumbent Worker Training program is a competitive grant program, that provides grant funding to help eligible Montana small businesses purchase training for their existing (incumbent) workers.
 It also helps preserve existing jobs for Montana residents.
 Training can be customized to meet specific needs.

 - In operation in Montana at least one year